Does Psalm 51:5 teach inherited sin?

 Psalm 51:3–4

 Multiple times in these two verses David explicitly calls attention to his own sin.
 Read the entire psalm, and you’ll see David continually do so over and over.
 Why did God see fit to inspire this psalm and preserve it for you and me today?
-So many people are only aware of this psalm because they’ve encountered the doctrine of Original Sin or Total Hereditary Depravity, which is truly sad.
-God gave us this psalm—not for proving a doctrinal point—but to give us an example of repentance.
-When you’ve sinned—you personally (David wasn’t talking about inherited sin)—go to God with this psalm in your heart and this prayer on your lips:
+Many people are only aware of this psalm because they’ve encountered the doctrine of Original Sin or Total Hereditary Depravity, which is truly sad.
+God preserved this Psalm not to prove a doctrine, but to model heartfelt repentance.
+When you’ve sinned—you personally (David wasn’t referring to inherited sin)—go to God with this psalm in your heart and this prayer on your lips:

 Create in me a clean heart, O God,